-Course commences 9am Fri 11th January and Ends 4.00pm Fri 25th Jan NB participants are encouraged to arrive on Thursday 11th to set up camp and book in.
-(NB catering does not start until lunchtime Fri 11th – communal kitchen available, or cafes in town just 10min walk away)
+Course commences 9am Sun March 1 and Ends 4.00pm Sunday March 15 NB participants are encouraged to arrive the day before to set up camp and book in.
+(NB catering does not start until lunchtime March 1.
+(There’s a communal camp kitchen available, or cafes in town just 10min walk away)

-COST: $2245 or Early Bird price $2045 if fees paid in full before Dec 14, 2018.
+COST: $2245 or Early Bird price $1995 if fees paid in full before Feb 1, 2020.
 See details below for Fair-Share Exchange and multiple registration discounts.
-Course fees include tuition, PDC Handbook and resources, full catering and free camping.
+Course fees include tuition, PDC Handbook and resources, full catering and free camping on site.
+We have 4 bunk beds and tents available for hire.
 Other accommodation options are available in Nimbin village.
-We do have a few small tents available for hire.

 Fair-Share Exchange and multiple registration/couple discounts – please contact us and enquire.